McLintock! poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Becky arrives home and the July 4th celebration begins in earnest.
 G.W.
 Actively chooses to engage in the battle for his daughter's affection and to prove to Katherine that frontier life and values are worth preserving - entering the "contest" for his family., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat The massive mud fight brawl erupts at the July 4th celebration.
+The analysis reveals that this crucial beat The massive mud fight brawl erupts at the July 4th celebration.
 Katherine and other women end up in the mud pit, humiliated.
 This public spectacle seems to prove Katherine's point about the crude frontier life and strengthens her resolve to take Becky away - a false defeat for G.W., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 94 minutes (74% through) represents the emotional nadir.
 Here, The custody hearing: Katherine wins legal custody of Becky.
 The judge (biased toward Katherine) rules against G.W.
 Despite his love for his daughter.
 G.W.
 Faces losing both his wife and daughter - the death of his family and the life he wanted., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.